 The trek starts from a small village called Kareri, which is around 2 hours from Dharamshala.
 The trek offers amazing views of Dhauladhar ranges and valleys.
 The trail of the trek is all the way ascending from the starting point and it passes through the lush forest of oak and spruce, narrow terrains and beautiful meadows.
 The site of the Kareri Lake is also the basecamp of Minkiani and Bleni passes.

-Arrive in Mcleodganj, drive to Kareri village and Trek to Reoti Village
+Arrive in Dharamshala, drive to Kareri village and Trek to Reoti Village

 Trek from Reoti Village to Kareri Lake

-Trek from Kareri Lake to Kareri Village and drive to Mcleodganj
+Trek from Kareri Lake to Kareri Village and drive to Delhi

 Wake up and spend a good time around the lake.
 After having breakfast, we start descending towards Kareri village.
 It takes around 6-7 hours to reach the village.
 We trek through the same route that we use while trekking up.
-From the village, we drive to Mcleodganj.
-Trip Ends.
+From the village, we start our return drive to Delhi.

-Transport from Mcleodganj to Kareri Village and return
+Transport from Delhi to Kareri Village and return

 Tents ,Sleeping Bags & Mats